 Perhaps the most notable development in DNA testing?
 Revised procedures that make it quicker and therefore less expensive.

 Paternity tests are more accessible than ever before.
 Modern tests require the mere use of a cotton swab.
 Whether prompted by paternity concerns or curiosity, this affordability led to a swift increase in paternity testing in 2017; industry figures suggest that direct-to-consumer genetic tests doubled last year.

 Your lawyer can play a critical role in proving (or refuting) paternity — and resolving your child custody or support concerns.
-Seek guidance from the talented team at the Brown Law Offices; call 763-323-6555 today to learn more.
+Seek guidance from the talented team at the law firm of Barna, Guzy & Steffen, Ltd.; call (763) 783-5146 today to learn more.